briangerard/briangerard.github.io/personal.misc/rubiks.md

 # Solving a Rubik's Cube

-This is definitely not the only way to solve a cube, but it's the way I learned.
+This is definitely not the only way to solve a cube, but it is the way I learned (and so far the only way I know).

+The process is basically this:

+1. Solve one side, making sure to align its edges with the center dots on its adjacent sides.
+1. Move the middle row pieces into their positions, so now the top two rows of the cube are solved.
+1. Make a "plus" sign on the bottom side of the correct color.
+1. Align the "plus" sign's edge pieces with the correct adjacent sides (e.g. - so the blue edge piece is on the blue side, say).
+1. Move the bottom side's corner pieces to their correct positions (but likely not yet oriented correctly).
+1. Rotate the bottom side's corner pieces correctly.

+So it's progressively solving it from one side to the opposite side, in other words.
+Of course, once you get into the details there are a few more steps involved. `;)`

 ## General Notes, Terminology, etc.

+The algorithms referred to in the Steps section are described below in the Algorithms section.

 Saying that a side "is" a particular color refers to only the center dot on a side.
 Referring to "the blue side", for instance, would refer to the side with the blue dot in